 Why is having a will important?

 - Even if you don’t have a lot of money, properties or valuables, you still have assets that you will leave behind when you die.
-Having a will takes the stress off of your loved ones who would have had to decide for you during an extremely emotional time.
+Having a will takes the stress off of your loved ones who would have had to decide for you about matters regarding your assets during an extremely emotional time.

 - Having a will can give you peace of mind.
 Arranging your affairs in advance gives you the assurance that your family will be financially secure and taken care of whatever happens to you.
 In the extreme case that both parents pass away, a will can appoint a guardian and/or trustee for the orphaned children (someone who will take care and custody of them).
 This is especially important if your closest family and friends live far away or are in another country.